Javascript

 Once the component is defined, we can use it in an HTML page as shown by the following example:

+In the body of the page we used our component as a normal HTML element.
 We point out that it is not possible to use the notation for empty elements for custom elements.

 Adding Markup and CSS